C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction: Supplemental Material

 \subsection{Custom User Interface to Align Point Clouds to Floor Plans}

 To facilitate the process of aligning point clouds with floor plans, we create a custom user interface (UI).
 The UI visualizes the point clouds and floor plans of each scene and enables users to interactively apply transformations.
-For each scene, our UI has a dropdown (Figure \ref{fig:ui}-right) for all of the corresponding reconstructions and floor plans.
-After making a selection, a floor plan and a top-down view of a point cloud is displayed (Figure \ref{fig:ui}-top).
+For each scene, our UI has a dropdown menu(Figure \ref{fig:ui}-right) listing all corresponding reconstructions and floor plans.
+After making a selection, a floor plan and a top-down view of a point cloud are displayed (Figure \ref{fig:ui}-top).
 Users can modify the 2D translations, rotation, and scale of the floor plan and point cloud until they are satisfied with the alignment (Figure \ref{fig:ui}-bottom).
 The transformation parameters are saved in a database and will be used in Section \ref{subsubsec:dataset-alignment}.
 However, aligning the point cloud to the floor plan is often not as straightforward as the example shown in Figure \ref{fig:ui}.
-We implement 3 additional features in the interface to help with alignment.
-We provide a Google Earth link for each scene at the top of the menu bar which provides a holistic 3D mesh view of the scene.
-To help the user form a better mental representation of the geometry of the point cloud, the bottom left panel allows users to orbit, zoom, and pan a camera around the point cloud.
-The bottom right corner is a set of images used to reconstruct the point cloud that users can click through, which can provide useful information, such as the viewpoint or whether the scene is indoors or outdoors.
+We implement three additional features in the interface to help with alignment.
+We provide a Google Earth link for each scene at the top of the menu bar, which offers a holistic 3D mesh view of the scene.
+To help users form a better mental representation of the point cloud geometry, the bottom-left panel allows them to orbit, zoom, and pan a camera around the point cloud.
+The bottom-right corner displays a set of images used to reconstruct the point cloud, which users can click through to obtain useful information, such as the viewpoint or whether the scene is indoors or outdoors.